MetaBorgCube/IceDust/README.md

   //...
 ```

-2. Use `Spoofax > Generation > to WebDSL > Calculate on Read > Generate, Standalone Application` to generate the `.app` file.
+1. Use `Spoofax > Generation > to WebDSL > Calculate on Read > Generate, Standalone Application` to generate the `.app` file.
-3. Import the project in the [WebDSL editor](http://buildfarm.metaborg.org/job/webdsl-eclipsegen/).
+2. Import the project in the [WebDSL editor](http://buildfarm.metaborg.org/job/webdsl-eclipsegen/).
-4. Convert the project to a WebDSL project by right-clicking the project in the WebDSL editor.
+3. Convert the project to a WebDSL project by right-clicking the project in the WebDSL editor.
-5. Press `Cmd + Alt + B` in the `.app` file to trigger the WebDSL compiler, the compiler will build the project and automatically launch a webserver and open the main web page of the application.
+4. Press `Cmd + Alt + B` in the `.app` file to trigger the WebDSL compiler, the compiler will build the project and automatically launch a webserver and open the main web page of the application.

+Known issue: the CRUD interface does not work properly for optional values (all values are required), and also not for default values (as those are optional as well).

+### WebDSL backend - Embedded Model

+Use `Spoofax > Generation > to WebDSL > Calculate on Read > Generate, Embedded Model` to generate the `.app` file.

+You need to create a main `.app` file that includes the generated `.app` file.
+The generated `.app` file has `extend` entities, so the main `.app` file needs to define the entities to the generated code can extend these.